About the hospital

 At Papworth Hospital our vision is to be the leading hospital providing excellence in specialist heart and lung patient care, based on research, education and innovation.
 Our focus is growth, value and effectiveness, with a commitment to the highest levels of clinical quality and providing the best standards of personalised care possible to our patients.

 Central to realising and maintaining the Trust’s vision is the provision of the new Papworth Hospital, the development of the associated Papworth Cardiorespiratory Research Institute (a joint venture with the University of Cambridge) financed by a major fundraising appeal and driving forward innovation under the auspices of Cambridge University Health Partners.

 To ensure delivery of Papworth Hospital’s vision there is a wide range of key priorities for the Trust, which must be achieved in the three years covered by the plan.
-These are set out within the strategic planning templates that follow.
-These priorities are cross-referenced to Papworth Hospital’s ten principal objectives.
+These are set out within our Strategic Plan.

 |2.
 Patient Experience||To provide the highest quality of personal care, compassion, dignity and respect with which patients are treated.|

-Papworth Hospital NHS Foundation Trust has achieved all of the core standards for better health, for the second year running.
+Papworth Hospital NHS Foundation Trust continues to achieve all of the core standards for better health.
 The standards are set and monitored by the Care Quality Commission (formerly the Healthcare Commission), who check whether NHS Trusts have achieved a satisfactory standard of safety, clinical and cost effectiveness, governance, patient focus, accessible and responsive care, environment and amenities, and public health.
 You can download the full Core Standards Declaration published by the Care Quality Commission.